wints/documentation/ingredients/sdk_setup/identify_and_logout.md

 Branch.getInstance(getApplicationContext()).setIdentity("your user identity"");
 ~~~

-**NOTE** Please keep the string to less than 127 characters.
+**NOTE:** Please keep the string to less than 127 characters.

-In case you'd like to clear your user after they have logged out, please use the following:
+Add a `logout` call anywhere you allow the user to logout.

 ~~~java
 Branch.getInstance(getApplicationContext()).logout();
 ~~~
 {% endif %}<!--- Android identify and logout -->

+`Logout` should only be called when the user logs out.
+Calling it at other times could lead to hard-to-discover errors.
+Failing to call `logout` can likewise lead to bugs if multiple users log in on the same device.